SAP-samples/teched2022-DT262/exercises/ex2/README.md

 In this exercise, we will release and deploy the automation package to execute the scenario in SAP Build Process Automation Solution.

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 Release and Deploy Process

 After completing these steps you will have created...